 With the encouragement of the wife, Yue Yangzi went to a far city for studying.
 A year later, he returned home.
 His wife felt surprised and worried.
 The young woman knelt and asked his husband why he returned so early.
 Yangzi smiled and said, “No other reasons, just because I miss you very much.”
-The young woman said nothing.
-She took a pair of scissors and walked to her loom.
+The wife said nothing.
+She took a knife and walked to her loom.
 She picked up a big cloth and said, “The cloth is from silkworm cocoons, and I spent very much time and painstaking effort on weaving silk threads into cloth, so silk threads can be a big cloth.
 But if I cut the cloth, all my efforts will be wasted.
-You, my dear husband, should be studious, and every day you must think what your demerits are, and then you can be a virtuous person.
+You, my husband, should be studious, and every day you must think what your demerits are, and then you can be a virtuous person.
 If you give up your study halfway, is it different from cutting the cloth?”
 Yangzi was moved by the words, and he decided to be a learned man.
 He returned to that far city, and continued to study.
-The young wife took good care of the younger sister of Yue Yangzi, and often asked others to take along her delicious food and new clothing to Yangzi.
+His wife took good care of the younger sister of Yue Yangzi, and often asked others to take along her delicious food and new clothing to Yangzi.

-The governor (太守) of the Henan Jun heard the story of the young lady, and felt deeply moved.
-He ordered local officials to catch the robber and punished the man to death.
-And then he gave the best thin silk to the home of the lady.
-The young lady received an honorable burial.
-The governor conferred the title “Chastity and Righteousness” (贞义) on her.
+The regional governor heard the story of the lady.
+He ordered officials to catch the robber and punished the man to death.
+And then he gave fine silk to the home of the lady.
+The lady received an honorable burial.
+The governor conferred the title “Chastity and Righteousness” (貞義) on her.